LAW 2502 - Equity

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
-1 2 3 Skills of a high order in interpersonal understanding, teamwork and communication.
+1 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
+2 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
+3 Skills of a high order in interpersonal understanding, teamwork and communication.
 4

 The required textbook for this course is “Principles of Australian Equity and Trusts” (2nd edition, 2013 by Radan and Stewart.
 This is published by Lexis Nexis and was published in 2013.